 The project is working with years 2 to 4 students through their Science, Technology, Engineering and Mathematics (STEM) program.
 The project encourages students to look at problem solving with a hands-on approach.

-We are seeking the students’ ideas on how to manage and reuse the stormwater that is collected from the new underpass.
+We sought students’ ideas on how to manage and reuse the stormwater that is collected from the new underpass.

-From here, we have asked the students to determine what they could use the water for, suitable filtration and how the reuse process could be managed in a sustainable way.
+From there, we asked the students to determine what they could use the water for, suitable filtration and how the reuse process could be managed in a sustainable way.

 In mid-June, the students presented their early solutions to a panel of project team members, teachers and year 7 students.
 Some great ideas were presented, including using stormwater to irrigate new landscaping, creating a water playground, providing water for farmers experiencing drought issues and sharing water with local residents and businesses.

 The panel provided feedback for the students to build on their ideas.
-There will be some Q&A sessions over the coming weeks with final presentations in early July.
+There was some Q&A sessions over the following weeks with their final presentations in early July.